 ‘Greetings from Dunedin’ courtesy of Dunedin Artist Steve Spathelf

-I’ve documented three of my four previous trips to Dunedin on this site.
+In addition to this guide, I’ve documented three of my five previous trips to Dunedin on this site.
 If you’re so inclined, you can read about them here.
-Now on to the guide.
+Now on to the guide!

-The name Dunedin comes from the Scots Gaelic Dùn Èideann meaning Edinburgh.
-You can tell there is a great deal of Scottish influence here, with street names such as Douglas, Scotland, Aberdeen etc. Dunedin has maintained and embraced its Scottish roots, and evidence of this heritage can be seen everywhere.
+The name Dunedin comes from the words Dùn Èideann – the Scots Gaelic term for Scotland’s captital city, Edinburgh.
+You can tell there is a great deal of Scottish influence here, with street names such as Douglas, Scotland, Aberdeen, Highland, and Sky Loch.
+Dunedin has maintained and embraced its Scottish roots; evidence of this heritage can be seen all over town.
+Often the sound of bagpipe music can be heard throughout the city.
 Once a year, Scottish clans descend upon the city for the Dunedin Highland Games.
-The sound of bagpipes is commonly heard throughout the city.

 To get to Dunedin from wherever you may be, you’ll likely want to land in Tampa International Airport.
-From there, it’s a straight shot across the Courtney Campbell Causeway to Dunedin.
-It’s a picturesque 30 minute drive.
+From there it’s a straight shot across the Courtney Campbell Causeway – a picturesque 30-minute drive.
 Toronto Blue Jays beat writer Richard Griffin said it best in his article Spring arrives in baseball’s circle of life:

 Recently retired Star colleague and long-time Jays beat reporter Al Ryan would talk about how he got emotional every time he landed in Tampa for his first day covering the Jays.
 For Ryan, the act of crossing the Courtney Campbell Causeway for the first time each spring would define the end of one year of life and the beginning of another.
 The previous year would flash before him in great detail – clearly making it more of an adventure in driving for Ryan than it usually was.